 Let's face it.
-Sometimes, you need to use grammar games in the classroom to fight grammar boredom.
-Here are a few games both my students and I have enjoyed.
+Sometimes, you need to use grammar games to fight grammar boredom.
+Here are a few ideas both my students and I have enjoyed.

 This grammar game never gets old.
-I've played this in ESL classrooms, elementary school classrooms, and college classrooms, and it's always a total hoot.
+I've played this in ELL classrooms, elementary school classrooms, and college classrooms, and it's always a total hoot.

 Here are the steps.